AndreasKarageorgos/Anonymous-Chat/README.md

 You will need to send it to the person that you want to talk face to face using a usb, written on paper ..etc

- If send it online you may want to use protonmail.
+ If you send it online you may want to use protonmail.

 This way the server will never be able to store your key and then decrypt and log your messages.